felipejoribeiro/this-person-docs/programming/languages/typescript/02_typescript_basics.md

   private age: number
 }
 ```
-So if a class has only static members it doesn't even make sense creating various instances of it as they will all refer to the same thing.
+So if a class has only static members it doesn't even make sense creating various instances of it as they will all refer to the same thing. this is a way of create singletons as well without to much focefuu.

 ### imports and exports in ES6
 It's common to separate your code in various files.
 So importing is how you fetch the code from a different file.